jhpyle/docassemble/demo.md

   - village_idiot: Individual
   - role_change: RoleChangeTracker
 comment: |
-  In a question below we will refer to the variable "village_idiot."
+  In a later question we will refer to the variable "village_idiot."
   This "objects" block creates the variable "village_idiot" and specifies that it is an object of type "Individual."
-It is important to define objects early on in your interview, before any "mandatory" code blocks.
 ---
 code: |
   advocate.name.first = "John"